ACCESS-NRI/access-hive.org.au/docs/index.md

 Contributions to the ACCESS Hive site are encouraged by any member of the community.
 Please refer to the [How to contribute guide][HCG] to learn how you can help the ACCESS community build a documentation database useful to all its members.

-You can also leave some comments and feedback about the ACCESS Hive content in the form of issues on [the ACCESS-Hub repository][IssueHub] or via email.
+You can also leave some comments and feedback about the ACCESS Hive content in the form of issues on [the ACCESS-Hive repository][IssueHive] or via email.

 ## Waiver
 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png){ align=left }
 To the extent possible under law, ACCESS-NRI has waived all copyright and related or neighboring rights to ACCESS Hive.
 This work is published from: Australia.

 [HCG]: help/index.md
-[IssueHub]: https://github.com/ACCESS Hive/ACCESS Hive/issues
+[IssueHive]: https://github.com/ACCESS Hive/ACCESS Hive/issues